abhishekarya1/myblog/content/post/2018-06-26-choosing-electives.md

 **Who else uses it :**

 - In 2015, Samsung announced that by 2020 every Samsung device will be connected to the internet.
-That means every washing machine, air conditioner or microwave oven will be online sharing data.
+That means every washing machine, air conditioner or microwave oven will be online, sharing data with each other.

 - Tech companies today are pouring money in buying other companies who manufacture smoke detectors, accelerometers, and other various kinds of sensors.